Straas/Straas-iOS-sdk/ISSUE_TEMPLATE.md

 #### Observed Results:

   * What happened?
-This could be a description, log output, etc.
+This could be a description, log output, error message, etc.

 #### Expected Results: